 What Helped General Electric Beat Its 1Q16 Earnings Expectations?

 Investors interested in trading in industrials can look into the Fidelity MSCI Industrials ETF (FIDU) and the iShares Morning Star Large-Cap Value ETF (JKF).
-The top holdings of the FIDU ETF are GE with a 13.4% weight, 3M (MMM) with a 4.6% weight, United Technologies (UTX) with a 3.8% weight, and Honeywell International (HON) with a 3.7% weight.
+Top holdings of the FIDU ETF are GE with a 13.4% weight, 3M (MMM) with a 4.6% weight, United Technologies (UTX) with a 3.8% weight, and Honeywell International (HON) with a 3.7% weight.

 Browse this series on Market Realist: